The Design Process

 On completion of the build, you pay the contractor 95% of his fee and then planting commences.
 Often we work in the garden with clients as they like to be involved in getting to know the latest horticultural practices and learning about their plants.

 After a settling in period of 3 months, a final inspection is performed, any faults are put right and a certificate of completion issued.
 The retention of 5% is paid to the contractor.

 Stage 8 - Planting

-My system is to buy and plant in the appropriate season and to plant ‘bare-root’ where possible, which improves plant establishment and keeps costs down.
-So, bulbs, shrubs and trees and plant these in autumn; bare-rooted perennials for spring planting, and for cold sites, shrubs and trees in containers can go in during early spring.
+Our system is to buy and plant in the appropriate season and to plant ‘bare-root’ where possible, which improves plant establishment and keeps costs down.
+So, bulbs, shrubs and trees are planted in autumn; perennials in the spring.
+For cold sites, shrubs and trees in containers will go in during early spring.

-I buy smaller plants, which establish better than larger ones, and cost you less.
-(However, this is not instant gardening.
-The plants are spaced, for example, so that perennials fill their area after 3 years, at their mature size.)
-If the the build is completed at an inappropriate planting time the bare soil can be sown with a decorative green manure, to be dug into the ground in autumn.
+If the build is completed at an inappropriate planting time the bare soil can be sown with a decorative green manure, to be dug into the ground in autumn.

-Planting will be done by Sophia's Gardens, with you taking part also if you wish.
+Planting will be done by the Sophia's Gardens team, with you taking part also if you wish.
 Many happy hours have been shared with clients getting to know their new plants and enjoying the satisfaction of taking part in their garden creation!

 Stage 9 - Handover

-You have a brand new, beautiful, easy-care garden to watch grow and develop; play and relax in; show to the neighbours..., the list becomes endless.
+You have a brand new, beautiful, easy-care garden to watch grow and develop; play and relax in; show to the neighbours… So many possibilities!